 The FCC (Federal Communications Commission) mandates that all VoIP services provide 911 services, as a result of which, the traditional core 911 network is evolving to NG9-1-1 technology enabling end-users to not only access 911 services through voice calls, but also permit text-to-911, images, video and data to PSAPs.

-NG9-1-1 networks based on NENA i3 standards that defines the network transformation route to receive and respond NG9-1-1 emergency requests via multiple media sources such as SMS, Video, Email, and/or Instant Messaging (IM).
+NG9-1-1 networks based on the National Emergency Number Association (NENA) i3 standards define network transformation route to receive and respond to NG9-1-1 emergency requests via multiple media sources such as SMS, Video, Email, and Instant Messaging (IM).

 Messaging proves to be useful for many who have speech or hearing disabilities, as well as others who are unable to use voice in emergency situations and prefer to engage with PSAPs in private chat.
 Major wireless carriers have committed to providing Text-to-911 services to end users.
 When a Wireless user calls 911 (either voice, or text-to-911), they are converted to SIP MESSAGE requests at the gateway and is routed to the call taker (PSAP).
 The response from the call takers are again converted back at the gateway to the original message format and forwarded to the end user.
 The 911 system uses nearest cell towers information to which the Wireless user is connected to identify user location.
 In addition to these services that are primarily dependent on carriers, there are many OTT (Over the Top) Instant Messaging apps which connect users with the NG9-1-1 system directly.